The Corrs: 1990–1994: Early commercial success

 The Corrs are from Dundalk, County Louth, in Ireland.

-While Caroline and Andrea were still attending school, Jim and Sharon began playing as a duo, often at McManus's, their aunt's pub.
-In 1990, Jim and Sharon added their younger siblings, to form a quartet.
+Jim and Sharon initially began playing as a duo, often at McManus's, their aunt's pub.
+While their younger sisters Caroline and Andrea were still attending school, Jim and Sharon added them in 1990 to form a quartet.
 Their career took off in 1991 when they auditioned for the film The Commitments.
 Jim, Sharon and Caroline each had small parts as musicians, while Andrea had a speaking part as Sharon Rabbitte.
 John Hughes noticed them when they auditioned for the film and agreed to become their manager.

 In 1994, the USA ambassador to Ireland, Jean Kennedy Smith, invited them to perform at the 1994 FIFA World Cup in Boston after seeing them play a gig at Whelan's Music Bar in Dublin.
 After an appearance at the 1996 Summer Olympics in Atlanta, United States, The Corrs joined Celine Dion's worldwide Falling into You Around the World Tour as a supporting act.